sparkingarthur/jupyterhub-localsqliteauthenticator/README.md

 # Jupyterhub-SQLiteAuthenticator
-> Authenticate Jupyterhub with a sqlite3 user database
+> Authenticate Jupyterhub with a sqlite3 user database.
 > Author: sparkingarthur@163.com
 ## Installation
 Run this command to install: